facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Table of Contents

 Imagine having a dedicated emergency fund to cover unexpected expenses, a separate account for your dream kitchen remodel, and a 529 plan to support your grandchildren's education.
-Knowing that these important priorities are taken care of can free you to enjoy your retirement to the fullest without constantly worrying about where the money will come from.
+Knowing that these priorities are taken care of can free you to enjoy your retirement to the fullest without constantly worrying about where the money will come from.

 In this post, we'll explore the concept of earmarked assets in-depth, discussing the key benefits and common types of dedicated accounts.
 We'll also examine the psychological phenomenon of mental accounting and how it can both help and hinder your financial decision-making.